lixiaopo/fdcshow/README.md

-this is my first cmnt for readme
+this is my first cmnt for readme from feature_lixp